Updated: May 2019

 Management in Greenland is conducted by the Government of Greenland with scientific and management advice from NAMMCO.
 Canada and Russia also participate in NAMMCO Scientific Working Groups on walrus.
 Management in other areas is done by national authorities.

-Latin: Odobenus rosmarus rosmarus
+Scientific name: Odobenus rosmarus rosmarus

 English: Atlantic walrus